ftnapps/jamnntpd/ReadMe.txt

 JamNNTPd probably breaks the RFC-1036 specification on some minor points, but seems to work well enough with most newsreaders.

-Support for MIME is limited.
+MIME is supported.
+Headers with non-ascii characters are encoded using quoted-printable or base64 unless disabled with -noencode.
+Message bodies are always sent as 7bit or 8bit.
+The charset is always set to "us-ascii" if a message does not contain non-ascii characters.

+Posted messages can either be in plain text (8bit or 7bit) or encoded with quoted-printable of base64.
 Posted messages are only accepted if they are in the format text/plain (i. e.
 HTML and multipart messages will be rejected).
-JamNNTPd can handle the quoted-printable encoding in the headers, but the body of the posted messages must be in normal 8bit or 7bit format of they will be rejected.
-Crossposted messages are rejected.
-Messages longer than 10 000 bytes will also be rejected.
+Crossposted messages will be rejected.
+Messages longer than 20 000 bytes will also be rejected.

 6.3 MSGID / Message-ID
 ----------------------